sundsvallai/intric/docs/development-guide.md

 - **feature_x_models.py** - Definition of the API schema.
 - **feature_x_assembler.py** - Translates domain objects to the API schema, allowing for the schema to change without affecting the shape of the domain object.

+### Dependency Injection

+We use a [dependency injection framework](https://python-dependency-injector.ets-labs.org/index.html) to handle dependency injection for us.
+This framework creates all the necessary classes and handles their inter-dependency.
+This is typically done in the router.

+### Connecting Features

+Add the router in the main router (located at `src/intric/server/routers/__init__.py`) to connect the endpoints to the application.

 ### Microservices

 The application is structured as a set of loosely coupled services: